dankrad/rsacash/bounties.md

 ## $3,000

- * Any algorithm that solves the **Low Order Problem** or **Adaptive Root Problem** through any method that is independent of factoring the modulus, and is faster than any known algorithm that is independent of factoring.[^2]
+ * The most interesting paper published on the **Adaptive Root Assumption** published in 2020. [^2]
  * Other unknown reductions from the **Adaptive Root Assumption** or the **Low Order Assumption** to one of the other assumptions listed [here](rsa-assumptions).

-[^2]: Whether a method is independent of factoring the modulus will be judged by a cryptographer appointed by the Ethereum Foundation.
+[^2]: The most interesting paper will be judged by a cryptographer appointed by the Ethereum Foundation, and cannot be appealed.

 ## $1,000

- * The most interesting paper published on the **Low Order Assumption** published in 2020. [^4]
- * The most interesting paper published on the **Adaptive Root Assumption** published in 2020. [^4]
+ * Five prizes for high quality papers on either the **Low Order Assumption** or the **Adaptive Root Assumption** published in 2020.  [^3]

-[^4]: The most interesting papers will be judged by a cryptographer appointed by the Ethereum Foundation, and cannot be appealed.
+[^3]: These will be awarded on a first come, first serve basis by a cryptographer appointed by the Ethereum Foundation, and cannot be appealed.

 # Assumptions